zhiqwang/sightseq/examples/object_detection/README.md

 ```

 ## Training new models
+Navigate (`cd`) to the root of the toolbox `[YOUR_SIGHTSEQ_ROOT]`.

 ### Prepare the data
-You can pretrain Faster RCNN from scratch, you should prepare the training data using coco format, and it's recommended to symlink the dataset root to `$[SIGHTSEQ]/data-bin`.
+You can pretrain Faster RCNN from scratch, you should prepare the training data using coco format, and it's recommended to symlink the dataset root to `./data-bin`.

 ```
-sightseq
+.
+├── data-bin
+│   └── coco
+│       ├── annotations
+│       ├── train2017
-├── sightseq
+│       ├── val2017
+│       └── test2017
 ├── examples
-├── data-bin
-│   ├── coco
-│   │   ├── annotations
-│   │   ├── train2017
-│   │   ├── val2017
-│   │   ├── test2017
+└── sightseq
 ```

 ### Training